vlad-ivanov-d/chat-adviser-bot/CONTRIBUTING.md

 The tests were implemented using Jest and the MSW library for mocking the Telegram API.
 Use an environment variable `export DEBUG='telegraf:*'` to display in the console all running network requests to the Telegram API.

-### Unit Tests
+### Unit And Integration Tests

-Execute the following command to run unit tests.
+Execute the following command to run unit and integration tests.

 ```text
 npm run test